Gustavomurta/Arduino_Mega_Programmer/ROM Reader with Arduino/HW project/Images/README.md

 Some old ROMs or EPROMs consume a lot of current.

-So use 9V external power supply to avoid reading errors.
+So use 9V external power supply connected to the Arduino Mega to avoid reading errors.